How to stop MacBook from lowering screen brightness on battery

 Turn off the switch for 'Slightly dim the display on battery' on your MacBook

-On older versions of macOS, like macOS Monterey or macOS Big Sur, you’ll find this option in System Preferences > Battery.
+On even older versions of macOS, like macOS Monterey or macOS Big Sur, you’ll find this option in System Preferences > Battery.
 From here, uncheck the box for ‘Slightly dim the display while on battery power.’

 And on macOS Catalina or earlier, you should see this option in System Preferences > Energy Saver > Battery > Slightly dim the display while on battery power.

-If you ever change your mind, follow the above steps and re-enable the switch for ‘Slightly dim the display on battery.’
+If you ever change your mind, follow the steps above and re-enable the switch for ‘Slightly dim the display on battery.’